top of page

 With naturally acquired immunity or immunity gained from most traditional vaccines (not the mRNA ones), there is broad and lasting immunity, sometimes for as long as one's lifetime.
 Broad-based immunity discourages "viral escape".
 Those mutations that do happen and those of them that become dominant, are the ones that are less fatal than the ones before it.
 This explains why and how the killer Spanish Flu quickly evolved into a background flu: the original version killed off too many people for it to be a viable virus!

 The immunity gained from the mRNA vaccines is far too narrow, such that they encourage viral mutations and the narrow immunity has waned significantly within six months.
-The public is fast realising that these vaccines are not going to save us: to the contrary, they could ruin us by encouraging the proliferation of variants of the original strain and some of these may be very nasty.
+The public is quickly realising that these vaccines will not help us.
+They could make us worse by letting different versions of the same virus spread, and some of these viruses may be very harmful.
 Instead of the usual evolving towards being innocuous, we may be encouraging more lethal mutations.
-Masks must still be worn by the vaccinated, lockdowns imposed and a never-ending cycle of boosters are in store for us all if we continue with the singular lie that the vaccine is our salvation.
+The vaccinated must still wear masks, lockdowns imposed and a never-ending cycle of boosters are in store for us all if we continue with the singular lie that the vaccine is our salvation.
 This is not just the fault of the vaccine, but also because we have not dealt with our equivalent conditions to those of the trenches and deprivations of WW1.

 Unless we deal with the underlying drivers of disease, we will remain forever at the mercy of this virus and the next one and the next one.

-There are many beneficial lessons we can take from history as a whole, WW1 and the Spanish Flu included.
-Unfortunately, as we have seen repeated numerous times, Afghanistan being a good example, our leaders show an appalling understanding of history and are at risk of repeating the mistakes of the past.
+There are many beneficial lessons we can take from history, WW1 and the Spanish Flu included.
+Unfortunately, as we have seen many times, the wars in the Middle East and Ukraine show how our leaders do not understand history well.
+They make the same mistakes that have happened in the past.
+History misunderstood is doomed to be repeated.
 It is you and me who pay for their ignorance and stupidity.

 Recent Posts